Astondo: History

-Because of its geography, the people that lived in Astondo and surroundings used to work in the seamanship.
-There are many advantages that the fields and lands of this village allowed for having ranching and stock breeding.
-The extraction of the wood was also popular in these lands giving the working class the opportunity to earn money.
-Many trees on the hills were chopped down for ship-building.
-In 1740, it was considered one of the most important pieces of the fleet merchant of all Biscay according to the traffic of the iron mineral.
-Goliz and Astondo had 15 vessels with the cavity of 5280 hundredweight, this is 264 tonnes.
+Because of its geography, Astondo has long had a primarily maritime economy.
+There are many advantages that the fields and lands of this village allowed for ranching and livestock breeding.
+Forestry was also popular in the region, giving the working class the opportunity to earn money.
+Many trees in the hills were chopped down for shipbuilding.
+In 1740, Astondo was considered one of the most important pieces of the fleet merchant of all Biscay as measured by the trade in iron ore.
+Between them, Gorliz and Astondo had 15 vessels with a total capacity of 5,280 hundredweight, equivalent to 264 tonnes.

 When the Bay of Biscay notified the presence of the English war-naves in 1741, they decided to protect this coast for preventing possible attacks.
 This land had the support of its bunkers which were built in XVIII, and they used to work until the middle of the XIX.
-Nowadays, they are located between the Areatza borough and Azkorriaga, where today they are still some remains.
+Nowadays, they are located between the Areatza borough and Azkorriaga, where today some remains can still be seen.